Z1ngo1/cobol-practice-tasks/TASKS/TASK05-VSAM-BANKING/README.md

 ## Program Flow

 1. **Initialization**
-   - Opens ACCT.MASTER (VSAM KSDS) in I-O mode for random access
-   - Opens TRANS-FILE (PS) for sequential input
-   - Opens ERROR-REPORT (PS) for sequential output
+   - Opens ACCT.MASTER in I-O mode for random access, TRANS-FILE for sequential input, ERROR-REPORT for output
+   - Validates FILE STATUS '00' on each OPEN

 2. **Transaction Processing Loop**
-   - Reads transaction records sequentially from TRANS-FILE
+   - Reads TRANS-FILE sequentially until EOF
-   - For each transaction:
-     - Performs random READ from VSAM using TRANS-ACCT as key
+   - For each record: performs random READ on VSAM using TRANS-ACCT-ID as key
-     - If account found (FILE STATUS '00'):
-       - **Deposit (TRANS-TYPE = 'D')**:
-         - Adds TRANS-AMOUNT to ACCT-BALANCE
-         - Rewrites updated record to VSAM
-       - **Withdrawal (TRANS-TYPE = 'W')**:
-         - Validates sufficient funds (ACCT-BALANCE >= TRANS-AMOUNT)
-         - Subtracts TRANS-AMOUNT from ACCT-BALANCE
-         - Rewrites updated record to VSAM
+   - FILE STATUS '00' → applies deposit or withdrawal logic, REWRITEs updated record
+   - FILE STATUS '23' → writes ACCOUNT NOT FOUND to ERROR-REPORT, continues to next record
-         - Writes error if insufficient funds
+   - Withdrawal with insufficient funds → writes INSUFFICIENT FUNDS to ERROR-REPORT, skips REWRITE
-     - If account not found (FILE STATUS '23'):
-       - Writes error message to ERROR-REPORT with account number

 3. **Termination**
-   - Closes all files (VSAM, TRANS-FILE, ERROR-REPORT)
-   - Validates FILE STATUS after every file operation
+   - Closes all three files; validates FILE STATUS after each CLOSE
    - STOP RUN

 ## JCL Jobs